 Ten years ago, the Balmain Institute (BI) was founded as a not-for-profit, independent organization with the purpose of encouraging informed discussion in the local communities of Balmain and Rozelle.
 The focus was, and continues to be on, topical issues such as climate change, the arts, science, First Nations issues, corporate power, a free press, sustainable agriculture, and economics.
 Each year, the topics selected change to meet alterations in the national and international landscape.
 Our speakers were and remain local experts, scholars, journalists, economists, educators, students, historians, authors and actors.

-With the advent of 2021, we have returned to our preferred mode of face-to-face gatherings, however sorry not to be able to share cheese and a glass of wine before our meetings.
-We hope our traditional form of gathering will continue, but the uncertain nature of the COVID strains and the limitations of current vaccines to new variants means our new normal is rift with uncertainties.
+With the advent of 2022, we have returned to our preferred mode of face-to-face gatherings, however we are still unable to share cheese and a glass of wine before our meetings.
+We hope our traditional form of gathering will continue, but the uncertain nature of our times means our new normal is rift with uncertainties.

 In any event, we welcome the participation of all those interested in sharing ideas and being stimulated by challenging discussions.